Available Intakes

 - metal building systems erector: you will fabricate, construct and join scaffolding.
 You are limited to work on two-story, steel-framed metal buildings generally referred to as pre-engineered buildings.
 You will erect pre-engineered buildings and sometimes perform reconstructive work on existing structures.

 - reinforcing: you will place and tie reinforcing material, join scaffolding, and perform post-tensioning.
-As an ironworker-reinforcing tradesperson, you unload and stack steel units so each piece can be hoisted as needed, erect and install scaffolding, and select, cut, bend, position, and secure steel bars or wire mesh in concrete forms to reinforce the concrete and perform post-tensioning.
+As an Ironworker-reinforcing tradesperson, you unload and stack steel units so each piece can be hoisted as needed, erect and install scaffolding, and select, cut, bend, position, and secure steel bars or wire mesh in concrete forms to reinforce the concrete and perform post-tensioning.

 - structural/ornamental: you will fabricate, construct and join scaffolding, structural steel buildings, bridges, ornamental ironwork and pre-cast structures.
 You will erect structural steel components, install conveyors and robotic equipment, and sometimes perform reconstructive work on existing structures.